 Business containers certainly are still justified, but you should be aware of enterprise mobility solutions, which offer alternative, more intelligent approaches, especially when it comes to equipping sales employees or freelances to best accomplish their jobs.

-If you want to know how to build an iOS Business container take a look at our infographics.
+If you want to learn more about how to make WhatsApp business-friendly, make sure to take a look at our webinar recording.